Marcia Ashton

-Marcia Ashton (born 1 July 1932 in Sheffield, England) is an actress best known for her soap opera roles as Lily in Compact and as Jean Crosby in Brookside.
+Marcia Ashton (born 1 July 1932) is an actress best known for her soap opera roles as Lily in Compact and as Jean Crosby in Brookside.
+Ashton was born in Sheffield, England.

-She has made numerous other television appearances including; EastEnders, Father, Dear Father, The Brothers, On the Buses, Upstairs, Downstairs, The Bill, Rumpole of the Bailey, Footballers' Wives and Holby City.
+She has made numerous other television appearances, including in EastEnders, Father, Dear Father, The Brothers, On the Buses, Upstairs, Downstairs, The Bill, Rumpole of the Bailey, Footballers' Wives and Holby City.
 She has also appeared on the West End stage and on Broadway.
 Her Shakespearian roles include Titania in A Midsummer Night's Dream.